-NOTE: In order to use VLAN segmentation in conjunction with port trunk groups, you can first set the port trunk group(s), and then you may configure VLAN settings.
-If you wish to change the port trunk grouping with VLANs already in place, you will not need to reconfigure the VLAN settings after changing the port trunk group settings.
+NOTE: In order to use VLAN segmentation in conjunction with port trunk groups, first set the port trunk group(s), and then configure VLAN settings.
+To change the port trunk grouping with VLANs already in place, users will not need to reconfigure the VLAN settings after changing the port trunk group settings.
 VLAN settings will automatically change in conjunction with the change of the port trunk group settings.